lennertvhoy/the-last-light/01-the-chinese-room/04-cognitive-atrophy.md

 Make decisions without data

-We've become cognitively helpless, but the helplessness is hidden by helpful technology.
-We're disabled by design, and the disability only shows when the design fails.
+We've become cognitively helpless, hidden by helpful technology.
+Disabled by design, our disability only shows when design fails.

 The Generational Cliff